 Sunday School Lesson: An Angel Appears to Mary

-Use this Christmas Sunday School Lesson “An Angel Appears to Mary” to teach kids that God uses ordinary people.
+Use this Christmas Sunday school lesson “An Angel Appears to Mary” to teach kids that God uses ordinary people.
 This lesson comes from the award-winning Hands-On Bible Curriculum.

-Teacher Enrichment
+Before the Lesson: Teacher Enrichment

 If you’re reading through Luke 1, you find that today’s story of the foretelling of Jesus’ birth to Mary interrupts the story of John the Baptist.
 At the end of today’s story, Mary runs off to visit Elizabeth.
 After Mary’s song of praise (Luke 1:46-55), the story of the birth of John resumes.

 We’re told very little about either Mary or Joseph in this passage.
 We only know that they were pledged to be married (a pledge that’s more binding than an engagement today), that Mary was a virgin, and that she apparently was chosen to be Jesus’ mother by virtue of being “highly favored” by God.
-Of all the Jewish men and women of all time, God chose Mary and Joseph to be the earthly guardians of his Son.
+Of all the Jewish people of all time, God chose Mary and Joseph to be the earthly guardians of his Son.
 These were humble, ordinary people who must have had an extraordinary relationship with God.
 They were willing to be used by God in whatever way he saw fit.
 And God used them in an extraordinary way!

 Use this lesson to help your students see how God uses ordinary people—like them—who are committed to serving him.